aristanetworks/avd/docs/contribution/authoring_eos_cli_config_gen.md

     ```

     An empty `default_originate:` block must not trigger configuration generation.
 The template should check `default_originate.enabled` rather than just the presence of `default_originate`.
-12. Validate the template using j2lint tool, run `pre-commit run j2lint --all`.
+12. Validate the template using j2lint tool, run `prek run j2lint --all`.

-### Run pre-commit to build schemas and documentation
+### Run prek to build schemas and documentation

-Run `pre-commit run --all`, this will trigger recompiling the schemas and the templates you have created.
+Run `prek run --all`, this will trigger recompiling the schemas and the templates you have created.

 !!!
 Note